-Time seems to have stopped at the Industrial Revolution in the 800’s, with no measures of protection and a sensation of discontent and regret I have felt in my fellow countrymen.
-It is the historic centre of the Magna Graecia surrounded by the steel-work hub in Taranto, Italy.
+Time seems to have stopped at the Industrial Revolution in the 800’s, amid decadent buildings together with the traditional fascination of the fishermen that result in a neorealist postcard image.
+It is the historic centre of the Magna Graecia surrounded by a contaminated sea with its past floating back up to the surface.
+The backdrop is that of the steel-work hub in Taranto.
 The largest in Europe and also the most polluted.
-Where illnesses that are correlated to pollution from dioxins and a rise of 40% of all cancerous forms destroy the lives of so many families, torn between the need to work and that of safeguarding their children’s health.
+Where illnesses that are correlated to pollution from dioxins destroy the lives of so many families, torn between the need to work and that of safeguarding their children’s health.

 Before becoming the unified midden of Italy, with more than two hundred smoking chimney-stacks, refuse dumps, refineries, life here navigated between two seas that encase both the isle of the old town and the new district.
 Due to the presence of dioxin in the mussels over the past two and a half years, mussel cultivators are forced to throw their harvest away.
 The National Research Center (CNR) carry out severe tests to prevent the emission of contaminated products, that could be harmful to peoples’ health, from getting onto the market.
 Despite the presence of large industries, there is an army of unemployed in Taranto: around 110 thousand people, 40% of the entire population.
 Today, agriculture is forbidden within a 20 km radius from Ilva while livestock is put down because it contains dioxins and many people ironically ask themselves if the same fate awaits them, too.
 The European Union has opened an infringement procedure against Italy concerning the Ilva affair in Taranto, saying that Italian national authorities had not guaranteed conformity on the subject of requirements regarding industrial emissions, with serious consequences for human health and the environment.
 The plants in Taranto have been at the centre of a tug of war between magistracy and government.